shsorbom/openjk-snap/Readme.md

 **openjk-sp** -- The binary to play the Jedi Academy single player campaign
 **openjo-sp** -- The binary to play the Jedi Outcast single player campaign
 **openjkded** -- The binary to run a dedicated, headless Jedi Academy Multiplayer Server
-Commannnnd line options for the Server are specified using the "+" delimeter
+Command line options for the Server are specified using the "+" delimeter

 ## Building and Running this Project Yourself (No longer required)
 * Install the snapcraft program (Methods vary here, consult distro documentation)